 But I had and have my own answer, whether or not the FAA could keep the industry flying "straight and level", as pilots say.
 My experience with the aviation community has been that the aviation community puts the good of aviation first and the economic well-being of their employers second.
 And the good of aviation requires a zero tolerance for accidents, however optimistic or unrealistic that goal may be.
 So I am still comfortable that aviation safety is not being jeopardized by deregulation.

 Thank you for your attention and for indulging me in my war stories.
-I have attached to the copies of this paper a one-page "commentary" from the October 25, 1976 issue of Business Week.
-It fairly summarized the political factors at play at the end of 1976, a few months before I left the Government.
-That was the score at half time in the Airline Deregulation game.
+I have given you the score at half time in the Airline Deregulation game.
 But the score that counts is not the score at half time, of course, or even the score when the game was over and deregulation was a fact.
 I am looking forward to hearing how Dick Fahy looks at that period and where we are today.